ProtonMail/pmcrypto/README.md

 </details>

 ## Testing
-Headless Chrome, Firefox and Webkit are used for the tests (if installed).
+Headless Chrome (or Chromium), Firefox and Webkit are used for the tests.
-With any of the browsers installed, running `npm test` should work out of the box.
+To install any missing browsers automatically, you can run `npx playwright install-deps <chromium|firefox|webkit>`.
+Alternatively, you can install them manually as you normally would on your platform.
-To use a different Chromium-based browser, set the environment variable `CHROME_BIN` to point to the corresponding executable.
+If you'd like to test on a subset of browsers, use e.g. `npm test -- --browsers ChromeHeadless,FirefoxHeadless`.